-Diabetes Mellitus ("DM") the most common metabolic disease and currently is a worldwide epide the most common metabolic disease and currently is a worldwide epidemic fueled by the wave of modernization swiping across much of the developing countries.
+Diabetes Mellitus ("DM")

+the most common metabolic disease and currently is a worldwide epidemic fueled by the wave of modernization swiping across much of the developing countries.
 There are two types of diabetes, Type-1 and Type-2.
 The difference between these two types of diabetes is that there is an absence of insulin (Type-1) or a deficiency in the amount of insulin (Type-2).
 While Type-1 affects less people and mostly younger individuals, Type-2 most commonly accounts for roughly